verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] - Hey, that’s how I boost my fauxductivity
 - [ ] That’s a nice way to procrapstinate
 - [ ] I just spent 8 dollars on a crappuchino
+- [ ] You don’t get this close unless you’re prepared to be kept.